Siva-Balan-V/Siva-Balan-V/ReadMe.md

 #  About Me:
- I’m looking to collaborate on Python software development<br> I’m looking for help with internship for python software development roles<br> I’m currently persuing my BE- Computer Science and Engineering  3rd Year
+ I’m looking to collaborate on Python software development<br> I’m looking for help with internship for python software development roles<br> I’m currently persuing my BE- Computer Science and Engineering  FinalYear

 ##  Socials: